 Hatston Terminal has berthing facilities to accommodate ships loa 225m and draught 10m alongside.
 Kirkwall Town harbor has alongside berth for vessels up to 125m loa, beam no restrictions, draught 5m.
 Larger vessels anchor in Kirkwall Bay, passengers are landed by tender close to town.
 The complimentary shuttle service provided by Orkney Islands Council, will operate from Hatston Pier to the Kirkwall Travel Centre

-Hatston terminal is located 2-3 miles from the centre of Kirkwall.
+Hatston terminal is located 2-3 miles from the center of Kirkwall.

 Kirkwall is 16 miles from Stromness, 7 miles from Finstown and 15 miles from St. Margaret’s Hope.

 Printable map to take along.

 Cruise calendar for this port and if a shuttle is provided.

 Watch a destination video.